My Kid Says He Hates His Piano Teacher

 Some Teachers Are A Waste Of Money

-To elaborate, piano teachers have a single method to begin lessons, and unless your brilliant, quirky, immature child responds to it, the lessons will go nowhere.
+To elaborate, piano teachers have a single method to begin lessons, and unless your brilliant, quirky, immature child responds to it, the lessons will go nowhere, fast.

 Beware The Child's Apathy